Blotch3D/Blotch3D/README.md

 sprite moves.

 A: The floating-point precision limitation of the depth buffer can cause this.
-Disable auto-clipping on one or both of NearClip and FarClip, and otherwise try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.
+Disable or set limits on auto-clipping in one or both of NearClip and FarClip, and otherwise try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.

-Q: I have a sprite that I want always to be visible, but I think its invisible because its outside the depth buffer, but I don't want to change the clipping planes (NearClip and FarClip).
+Q: I have a sprite that I want always to be visible, but I think its invisible because its outside the depth buffer, but I don't want to change the clipping planes just for that sprite (NearClip and FarClip).

-A: Try doing a \"Graphics.GraphicsDevice.DepthStencilState =
+A: Try disabling the depth buffer just for that sprite with a
+\"Graphics.GraphicsDevice.DepthStencilState =
 Graphics.DepthStencilStateDisabled" in the BlSprite.PreDraw delegate,
 and set it back to DepthStencilStateEnabled in the BlSprite.DrawCleanup delegate.